EnforcerRack/datadog-agent/docs/cloud-workload-security/backend.md

                 },
                 "version": {
                     "type": "string",
-                    "description": "Version is the version of the profile in use" },
+                    "description": "Version of the profile in use" },
                 "tags": {
                     "items": {
                         "type": "string"
                     },
                     "type": "array",
-                    "description": "Tags is the list of tags associated to this profile" }
+                    "description": "List of tags associated to this profile" }
             },
             "additionalProperties": false,